 Schedules of Condition

-The Schedule of Condition includes both detailed written descriptions and extensive photographs to give a clear record of the condition of a building when a Tenant takes possession.
+A Schedule of Condition is a professionally prepared document that includes both detailed written descriptions and extensive photographs to give a clear record of the condition of a building when a Tenant takes possession.

-It is surprising how many Tenants do not undertake a Schedule of Condition and then, at the end of the lease, find themselves being responsible for hefty dilapidations claims for repairs in relation to damage that was already present when they took possession of the building.
+Considering the onerous nature of commercial property leases, it is surprising how many Tenants do not undertake a Schedule of Condition.
+Unfortunately, at the end of the lease, they can then find themselves being responsible for hefty dilapidations claims for repairs in relation to damage that was already present when they took possession of the building.